Ted Mack (politician): Federal politics

 After 18 months out of politics, mainly spent camping in the outback, Mack achieved even broader fame by winning the federal seat of North Sydney in 1990.
 The seat had long been regarded as a blue-ribbon Liberal seat; it had been held by the Liberals or their predecessors since Federation.
 However, Mack defeated incumbent Liberal MP and Shadow Foreign Minister John Spender on a large swing.
 Mack led on the primary vote, while Spender lost over 18 percent of his primary vote from 1987.
 He was elected on the fourth count after Democrat and Labor preferences flowed overwhelmingly to him.
+Mack was the First Independent elected since Sam Benson in 1966.

 Mack was narrowly re-elected in 1993.
 During his tenure in federal Parliament, Mack opposed unilateral tariff removal, privatisations and was the only vote against Australian involvement in the Gulf War.
 In his speech on 22 January 1991, Mack said: This war is about oil, because 40 per cent of the world's oil reserves are in this area.
 This war is about years of greed, of intrigue, of malevolence by local despots and the developed world.
 Saddam Hussein is a Frankenstein monster created over the last decade by the United States of America, the Union of Soviet Socialist Republics, China, the United Kingdom, France, Germany and other western European countries that supplied him with billions of dollars of armaments, and with the technology for chemical and nuclear warfare.
 France built Saddam's nuclear reactor.
 In the years 1983 to 1989, United States trade with Iraq increased from $571M to $3.6 billion.
 Only one month before the invasion, the United States Department of Commerce tried to push through a $7.6m deal to sell Iraq nuclear parts.
 He successfully opposed the appointment of an Indonesian general involved in East Timor as ambassador to Australia.
 He also introduced a private member's bill for citizen initiated referendums as practised in Switzerland.
 He served on the transport and communications committee for six years.